 If You Need to Grab a Drink

-No matter what you want to do after a Broadway show, NYC offers a large variety of bars, arcades, restaurants, shows and concerts to enjoy after 10:30 PM.
-Now that you have a list of things to do in Manhattan after your show, find last minute Broadway tickets for you, a date or a friend.
+No matter what your favorite things to do in Times Square at night, NYC offers a large variety of bars, arcades, restaurants, shows and concerts to enjoy after 10:30 PM.
+Now that you have a list of things to do in Manhattan after your show, find last-minute Broadway tickets for you, a date or a friend.
 After you select a show, choose from the list of entertainment suggestions to enjoy once your performance is over.